-After the initial startup of RC Services, the CAISO RC will target April 1 of each year as the initial RC Services Date for subsequent customers.
-There will be no implementation cost to obtain RC Services from the CAISO RC.
+The CAISO RC will target April 1 of each year as the initial RC Services Date for new customers.
 Implementation periods required in advance of the start of RC Services could be between 6 and 12 months depending on the complexity of the RC Customer’s resource configuration, system topology, the CIM maturity of the RC Customer’s model, and CAISO staffing availability.
 The implementation period will be determined after an initial CAISO RC assessment is conducted based on the RC Customer’s network model and data exchange capabilities, defined in the EMS Network Model section of this BPM.

 The RC Customer onboarding process includes the following:

-RC Customer signs the letter of intent and non-disclosure agreement.

 RC Customer executes the RC Services Agreement (RCSA) with the CAISO RC.

 RC Customer works with the CAISO RC to ensure the network model is RC compliant by providing necessary data elements for the model.